 Stiga Clipper (Master FL handle, Champ Handle, CPen Chinese Penhold / read review) is a legend, used by many Chinese players.
 This blade is very popular in Asia.
 Used by Liu Guoliang, this blade is for players who want an all-wood blade without sacrificing speed and power.
 Even in the modern plastic ball era, this blade is fast enough to compete with other offensive class carbon blades.

 For the new poly ball, you can play with Stiga Clipper CR.
 Used by Gao Ning and several Chinese provincial team members.

 - Speed: OFF to OFF-

 - Good dwell = good power, good short game

 - Fit very well with ESN medium hardness

-- BH: Donic Barracuda, and another good ESN rubbers
+- BH: Donic Barracuda, and other good ESN rubbers

-Pair Stratus Power (Check price/ read review) with medium hard tensors and it will make miracles for you.
+Pair Stratus Power (Check price/ more info) with medium-hard tensors and it will make miracles for you.
 This is the most balanced blade.
-Its main strength is the control and the spin ability.
+Its main strength is the control and spin ability.
 Very good for European, 2 wings looper style.
 There are few blades as consistent and reliable as this one.